tomasvdw/bitcrust/bitcrust-lib/README.md

 ## Block content

-Transactions are stored on disk after they have been verified.
+Transactions are stored on disk after they have been verified even when not yet in a block.
+ This means they are only written once.
-Unconfirmed transactions are not necessarily kept in memory, as they to be bad canditdates to pollute precious RAM space.
-After the scripts are verified, the transaction contents is only rarely needed.
+Unconfirmed transactions are not necessarily kept in memory, as they only pollute precious RAM space.
+After the scripts are verified and transactions are relayed, the transaction contents is only rarely needed.

-Blockheaders are stored in the same data-files, and both transactions and blocks are referenced by 48-bit file-pointers.
+Blockheaders are stored in the same data-files (to ensure rough ordering), and both transactions and blocks are referenced by 48-bit file-pointers.

 For more details, check the [store](src/store/) documentation